 For students enrolled in Faculties other than Commerce and Arts.
 It is designed to provide a practical introduction to important industrial relations concepts, issues and procedures.
-Topics covered include the origins, evolution and operation of the Australian system of industrial relations, the structure and role of trade unions and employer bodies, the function of industrial tribunals such as the Australian Conciliation and Arbitration Commission and the N.S.W.
-Industrial Commission, wages structure and causes of strikes and other forms of industrial retaining, the nature and causes of strikes and other forms of industrial conflict; the processes and procedures for conflict resolution.
+Topics covered include the origins, evolution and operation of the Australian system of industrial relations: the structure and role of trade unions and employer bodies; the function of industrial tribuna's such as the Australian Conciliation and Arbitration Commission and the N.S.W.
+Industrial Commission, wages structure and determination; employment, unemployment and retraining; the nature and causes of strikes and other forms of industrial conflict; the processes and procedures for conflict resolution.